vijay2pvk/Reddit/README.md

 - Shown Title, Post Image, Score & Number of Commments
 - Post Image aspect ratio calculated as per thumbnail width & height
 - Infinite scroll
-- Used custom caching of images
-- Used default placeholder image when not available

 ## Requirements